uber/baseweb/rfcs/toast-component.md

 * Toast notification container element will have `role="alert"` set on it
 * When multiple alerts are displayed and positioned relative to the browser window they won't overlap but displayed in a column way, latest notifications are displayed at the initial position of a chosen placement
-* When a notification is set to be dissmissed automatically after a provided `autoHideDuration` time hovering or focusing the notification will prevend the notification from disappearing and reset the timeout to the initial `autoHideDuration` value
+* When a notification is set to be dismissed automatically after a provided `autoHideDuration` time hovering or focusing the notification will prevent the notification from disappearing and reset the timeout to the initial `autoHideDuration` value